Sharpmony

 In the following example, explanatory text has been added to the Sharpmony correction.

-Indirect (non-consecutive) fifths and octaves are only allowed if they are separated by at least more than one proportion of the cantus firmus (cf - given voice).
+Indirect (non-consecutive) fifths and eighths are only allowed if they are separated by at least more than one proportion of the cantus firmus (cf - given voice).
 That is, if the cf is made up of whole notes, then it must be separated by more than one whole; if the cf is made up of half notes, then it must be separated by more than one half note, and so on.

 The lines, numbers as well as the text in the following example have been added to the Sharpmony correction.